 Gather all the information you can to prepare the right shot list.

 You’ll likely end up in all sorts of strange positions getting just the right angle for a tiny newborn, so wear clothing that you’ll feel comfortable moving around in and stretching.

 New parents can be completely consumed with amazement at their newborn – you may not be offered a drink for hours!
-Take a bottle of water with you just in case as your concentration levels will start to dip if you get thirsty.
+Take a bottle of water with you just in case your concentration levels will start to dip if you get thirsty.

-Parents vary wildly as to whether they’d like more photographs of them all together as a new family, or mostly photographs of their newborn – some parents don’t even want to be photographed at all.
+Clients vary wildly as to whether they’d like more photographs of them all together as a new family, or mostly photographs of their newborn – some parents don’t even want to be photographed at all.

 Ask the parents what time of day would suit their emerging routine best.
 Newborns tend to be happier in the morning, so that’s usually a good time for taking their photos.

 Spend a few minutes chatting with the parents before you get started on the day, to help them relax and feel comfortable around you – calming any of their nerves will really help you take the best photographs.

-First things first – always, always, always wash your hands before handling a newborn – they’re so vulnerable to germs and illness, you want to be as clean as possible just in case.
+First things first – always, always, always wash your hands before handling a newborn baby – they’re so vulnerable to germs and illness, you want to be as clean as possible just in case.

 The more you photograph newborns, the more you’ll get a sense of how you want to go about this.